astraio/api-docs/README.md

 ### Objects

-Objects sit inside buckets and represent binary data (i.e., files you've uploaded), plus metadata the API has parsed.
+Objects sit inside buckets and represent data you've uploaded, plus metadata the API has parsed.
 Types determine objects' metadata and transforms.
 A generic `blob` type can be used as a catch-all.

 You can identify objects in your account uniquely using bucket-object name tuples.